sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/hardware_interface.md

 # Hardware Interface
 {: .no_toc }

-This section delves into the hardware interface of the SidecarT board, specifically the way the board and the code in the RP2040 handle the mismatch of the size of the buses between the RP2040 and the Atari ST cartridge port.
+This section delves into the hardware interface of the Multi-device board, specifically the way the board and the code in the RP2040 handle the mismatch of the size of the buses between the RP2040 and the Atari ST cartridge port.

 <details open markdown="block">
   <summary>